What Are Public Private and Hybrid Cloud?

 - Data Control- The enterprises have the benefit of working in the private cloud for sensitive assets.

-- Flexibility- The enterprises can opt for public cloud whenever they need more cloud computing resources.
+- Flexibility- The enterprises can opt for the public cloud whenever they need more cloud computing resources.

 - Ease of Working- Shifting of data from cloud to another takes place in phases and that is a gradual process but not difficult if done properly.